You’ve probably experienced some kind of culture clash in your attempt to live a normal life in a foreign country.

 Culture clashes can be rooted in values, historically entrenched practices and personal preferences.

-As I’ve written before, each of us has a personal baggage full of different values, practices, preferences, and abilities.
-It’s when our baggage comes in contact with things that look and feel different from what we’re used to that we get annoyed.
+It’s when we come in contact with behaviors and practices that look and feel different from what we’re used to that we get annoyed.

-We get annoyed because the way we have thus far thought the world works suddenly proves to be wrong.
+More specifically, we get annoyed because the way we have thus far thought the world works is suddenly proven to be wrong.